rapidsai/docs/install/install.md

 ## Installation Troubleshooting

 ### **Conda Issues**
-<i class="fas fa-info-circle"></i> CUDA 12.0 arm packages don't exist:<br/>
+<i class="fas fa-info-circle"></i> CUDA 12.0 ARM packages are not yet available:<br/>
-Conda-forge doesn't yet support the minimum required glibc (2.27) for CUDA 12 on arm.
-For arm support, please use an 11.x installation.
+Conda-forge does not yet support the minimum required glibc (2.27) for CUDA 12 on ARM.
+For ARM support, please use CUDA 11.

-<i class="fas fa-info-circle"></i> CUDA 12.0 packages don't work with stable PyTorch packages: <br/>
+<i class="fas fa-info-circle"></i> At the time of writing, there is no stable CUDA 12 release of PyTorch: <br/>
-PyTorch currently only has nightly builds for CUDA 12.1, stable builds are limited to CUDA 11.x. <br/>
+PyTorch currently only has nightly builds for CUDA 12.1, stable builds are limited to CUDA 11. <br/>
-The installation method below may function if there is a hard-requirement of CUDA 12 but it is currently unsupported:
+The installation method below may allow RAPIDS CUDA 12.0 packages to coexist with PyTorch CUDA 12.1 nightly packages if there is a hard-requirement of CUDA 12 but it is currently unsupported:
 ```
 mamba create -n rapids-pytorch-cu12 -c rapidsai -c pytorch-nightly -c conda-forge -c nvidia cuml pytorch pytorch-cuda=12.1 cuda-version=12.0
 ```